-- Three Statements: The statements of intent, diversity, and interpersonal relationships must be written separately and address the questions in each statement.
+- Three Statements: The statements of intent, counseling diverse populations, and interpersonal relationships must be written separately and address the questions in each statement.
 The statements will be evaluated based on the quality of the applicant’s responses to the specific questions of each statement.
 Each statement should be well-written and thoroughly edited to remove spelling and grammatical errors; and in English, APA 7th edition format.
-The length should be no more than 4 pages and no less than 1 page.
+The length should be no more than 2 pages and no less than 1 page (double-space).

 - Statement of intent: Write a statement clearly stating the reasons you would like to become a school or mental health counselor.
 Please make sure you write this statement in reference to the specific program you are applying to (i.e., school counseling; mental health counseling).